1LineAtaTime/Pet_Deterrent_ESP32_BLE_AirTag/README.md

  You can use any service you want to print the case.
 I used JLCPCB.com as they had a great price for the material I wanted.

  ![material type](images/Capture15.PNG)

  I soldered the buzzer between GPIO21 and GND, as they were perfectly spaced for the spacing between the buzzer legs.
 I used a tiny drill bit so the buzzer legs would fit snugly through the cover, and then soldered it with the cover in place, as it is a semi-permanent set up.
 You can always desolder the buzzer from the board if you want to repurpose it.
+ Make sure to use the correct buzzer type, like the one I linked above.
+Otherwise it may not work, or you may fry your pin/board.
+My buzzer works at the ESP32-supplied voltage and does not need any additional components.
+You may want to modify this if you are looking for something way louder though.

 2. Make sure to create a secrets.yaml file in the same folder as the .yaml file you are trying to compile with the contents shown below:
   ```